NadaAzzzam/front-end-interview-questions/README.md

 ## 26. what is premtives and none premtives?

-    Primitives are the most basic kinds of data types and they directly contain values.
+- Primitives are the most basic kinds of data types and they directly contain values (numbers - string - boolean - undefind - null - symbol - bigint).
+- premtive types are stored in call stack (js engine)

-    Non primitive data types are called reference types in Java and they refer to an object.
+- Non primitive data types are called reference types in Java and they refer to an object.
 They are created by the programmer and are not defined by Java like primitives are.
-A reference type references a memory location where the data is stored rather than directly containing a value.
+A reference type references a memory location where the data is stored rather than directly containing a value. (object literals - arrays - funcations - many more)
+- reference types are stored in HEAP (js engine)

 ## 27. ts vs js function overloading?